Scott Young, Editor in Chief

 “Our charge was to preserve public safety on the campus and so what we knew we had to do was we had to get a rapid test that was accurate and could be done with low complexity,” said Ryan.

-The tests come from Quidel, a healthcare product manufacturer headquartered in San Diego, Calif., and are known as antigen capture tests that detect the presence of a specific viral antigen.
-In May, the Food and Drug Administration issued an emergency use authorization to allow Quidel to produce and distribute these tests, which the university acquired over the summer.
+The tests come from Quidel, a healthcare product manufacturer headquartered in San Diego, Calif., and are known as antigen capture tests that detect the presence of the COVID-19 antigen.
+In May, the Food and Drug Administration issued an emergency use authorization to allow Quidel to produce and distribute these tests.

 Ryan explained that making decisions that impact public safety on campus was very frustrating when “it takes you five or six days to get the result of that test back,” but now students can receive results in as little as 15 minutes.